boansmith/htmQt/README.md

 # htmQt
 attempt to implement HTM with Qt, still in process

-welcome guys who interested in HTM develop together.
+welcome guys who're interested in HTM develop together.